Image Generation

 Basic Image Generation

-# Generate an image with DALL-E
+# Generate an image using the default image model (usually DALL-E 3)

-puts image.url # => "https://..."
+# => "https://oaidalleapiprodscus.blob.core.windows.net/..."

 Choosing Models

-# Use Gemini's Imagen 3 (see details below)
+# Use Google's Imagen 3

-image = RubyLLM.paint(
+image_imagen = RubyLLM.paint(

 model: "imagen-3.0-generate-002"